ChristianGrete/sequential-promise-executor/README.md

   })
 }

+// Another factory function that returns a new Promise object created with the
-const createFactory = ($command, $callback) => () => {
+// corresponding command and the executor function from the factory above const createFactory = ($command, $callback) => () => {
   const _executor = createExecutor($command)
   const _promise = new Promise(_executor)